 - Renal Transplant (RT) is the best possible option for patient suffering from End-Stage-Renal-Disease.
 Legally, near relative that include (father-mother, grandfather-grandmother, brother-sister, son-daughter, grandson-granddaughter and husband-wife) can donate kidneys to one another.

 - Such transplant is called “live related renal transplantation”.

-- For patients who don’t have well-matched 1st degree relative (near relative) can opt for deceased/ cadaveric renal transplantation.
+- For patients who don’t have well-matched relative for donation can opt for deceased/ cadaveric renal transplantation.
 In deceased donor/cadaveric renal transplantation, kidneys are harvested from brain-dead donors and implanted in recipients.

 - The 3rd option for Renal Transplant is swap RT for unrelated patients.